naptha/tesseract.js/README.md

 ## TesseractJob

-A TesseractJob is an an object returned by a call to `recognize` or `detect`.
+A TesseractJob is an object returned by a call to `recognize` or `detect`.
 It's inspired by the ES6 Promise interface and provides `then` and `catch` methods.
 It also provides `finally` method, which will be fired regardless of the job fate.
 One important difference is that these methods return the job itself (to enable chaining) rather than new.

 Typical use is:
 ```javascript